 Enable the option for Kubernetes role-based access controls (RBAC).
 These controls provide more fine-grained control over access to the Kubernetes resources deployed in your AKS cluster.

+By default, Basic networking is used, and Azure Monitor for containers is enabled.
 Select Review + create and then Create when ready.

 Connect to the cluster

 To manage a Kubernetes cluster, you use kubectl, the Kubernetes command-line client.
 The